Norma Shearer: The First Lady of MGM

 The enforcement of the Production Code in 1934 forced Shearer to drop her celebrated "free soul" image, and move exclusively into period dramas and "prestige" pictures.
 Of these, The Barretts of Wimpole Street (1934) proved her most successful at the box office, making a profit of $668,000, in part because the film contained elements that slipped by the newly instituted Production Code.
 In that film, she played a role made famous by Katharine Cornell.
 Shearer also took on another play popularized by Cornell in Romeo and Juliet (1936) (her first film of the 1930s to lose money), and Marie Antoinette (1938) (a budget of almost $2,500,000 was too great for the studio to expect a profit), though their elaborate sets and costumes helped make the films immensely popular with audiences.

 Shearer was nominated for an Academy Award for Best Actress on six occasions, winning only for The Divorcee in 1930.
 She was nominated the same year for Their Own Desire, for A Free Soul in 1931, The Barretts of Wimpole Street in 1934, Romeo and Juliet in 1936, and Marie Antoinette in 1938.
 Marion Davies later recalled that Shearer came to a party at San Simeon in her Marie Antoinette costume; Davies said she was not about to remove the door so Shearer could enter, so Norma made her grand entrance through wider doors leading from another room.
 Four chairs were arranged so she could sit at the table in her voluminous skirts.

 George Cukor, who directed Shearer in Romeo and Juliet, offered this character sketch of the actress:

 In 1939, she attempted an unusual role in the dark comedy Idiot's Delight, adapted from the 1936 Robert E. Sherwood play.
 It was the last of Shearer's three films with Clark Gable, after A Free Soul (1931) and Strange Interlude (1932).
 The Women (1939) followed, with an entirely female cast of more than 130 speaking roles.

-Shearer was also one of the many actresses considered for the role of Scarlett O'Hara in Gone With The Wind (1939).
-However, she expressed no interest, joking, "Scarlett is a thankless role.
+Shearer was also one of the many actresses considered for the role of Scarlett O'Hara in Gone With The Wind (1939) and some publications even reported that she won the role in 1938.
+However, she withdrew herself from consideration after negative feedback from movie fans.
+Years later when asked about potentially playing Scarlett, Shearer jokingly said, "Scarlett is a thankless role.
 The one I'd really like to play is Rhett!"

 Critics praised the suspenseful atmosphere in her next film, Escape (1940), where she played the lover of a Nazi general who helps an American free his mother from a concentration camp.
 With increasing interest in the war in Europe, the film performed well at the box office, but Shearer passed up roles in highly successful films Now, Voyager and Mrs. Miniver, to star in We Were Dancing and Her Cardboard Lover (1942), which both failed at the box office.
 In 1942, Shearer unofficially retired from acting.